Skip to content

 The Brenton Andreasik Moment

 Chase Sampson made it past a few questions before being asked about surge protectors.
-He answered “water flow.”
+He answered "water flow."
 It was wrong on every level.
 For viewers, watching someone crash on an early question was somehow more embarrassing than falling near the finish line.
-There was no tragedy in it — just a simple lack of knowledge that could have been avoided with a lifeline spent wisely.
+There was no tragedy in it — just a simple lack of knowledge that could have been avoided with basic preparation.
+His loss was compounded by the fact that the question wasn't trying to trick him; it was testing fundamental technical literacy.

 This content is original editorial commentary by GameShows.com staff, published for informational and entertainment purposes.
 Show names and trademarks are the property of their respective owners.